charliermarsh/autobot/README.md

 An automated code refactoring tool powered by GPT-3.
 Like GitHub Copilot, for your existing codebase.

+Autobot takes an example change as input and generates patches for you to review by scanning your codebase for similar code blocks and "applying" that change to the existing source code.

 <p align="center">
   <img alt="Sorting class attributes" src="https://user-images.githubusercontent.com/1309177/190036496-28d096f1-fde5-47af-a936-235b3802dc07.gif">
 </p>

-Autobot takes an example change as input and generates patches for you to review by scanning your codebase for similar code blocks and "applying" that change to the existing source code.

 See more examples on <a href="https://twitter.com/charliermarsh/status/1569329858475425792" target="_blank">
 Twitter</a>, or read the <a href="https://notes.crmarsh.com/building-large-language-model-powered-applications" target="_blank">
 blog post</a>.

 _N.B.
-Autobot is a prototype and isn't recommended for use of large codebases.
+Autobot is a prototype and isn't recommended for use on large codebases.
 See: ["Limitations"](#Limitations)._

 ## Getting started